CORE COURSES (14 Required)

 - Systematic Theology VII: Doctrine of Last Things (Eschatology) - This course examines the biblical teaching about God's plan for the future of the world and the believer, including the Great Tribulation, the Second Coming of Christ, the Millennium, the Final Judgment, and the fate of the saved and the damned.
 The course discusses the different views of these events commonly held by Christians and emphasizes the proper personal response of the believer.
 From a pastoral perspective, the course further explores the issues of dying, death, grief, and the hope of eternity.

 Electives - Bible Institute elective courses cover a variety of subjects and are occasionally ministry-specific to certain regions.
 Electives include studies of other faiths and how to answer them biblically and may include topics to address specific issues faced by local pastors.
 Coordinating Councils work with WHBI leadership to select two courses from the Bible Institute's electives catalog.

 THE DIPLOMA IN MINISTRY PROGRAM

 Diploma of Ministry & Certification

-The Diploma in Ministry (or Certificate in Ministry, where appropriate) is awarded to students who complete all fourteen required core curriculum courses and two elective courses.
-Candidates for graduation are also required to pass a written final exam with a minimum score of 75.
+The Diploma in Ministry (or Certificate in Ministry, where appropriate) is awarded to students who complete all fourteen required core curriculum courses and two approved elective courses.
+Candidates for graduation are also required to pass a written final exam with a minimum score of 75%.
 Final exams are supplied by the Bible Institute but are administered, graded, approved, and recorded by the Coordinating Council.
-The Coordinating Council will carefully assess and verify the integrity and ministry of each candidate before final approval for graduation is granted.
-Upon successful completion of all coursework, achieving a minimum final score of at least 75, and obtaining the recommendation of the Local Coordinating Council, students will be awarded the Diploma in Ministry.
+The Coordinating Council will carefully assess and vouch for the integrity and ministry of each candidate before final approval for graduation is granted.
+Upon successful completion of all coursework, achieving a minimum final score of at least 75%, and obtaining the recommendation of the Local Coordinating Council, students will be awarded the Diploma in Ministry.